mauron85/react-native-background-geolocation/README.md

 If you are using an older version of React Native with this module some features may be buggy.

-If you are using `react-native-maps` or another lib that requires `Google Play Services` such as `Exponent.js`, then in addition to the instalation steps described here, you must set `Google Play Services` library version to match the version used by those libraries. (in this case `9.8.0`)
+If you are using `react-native-maps` or another lib that requires `Google Play Services` such as `Exponent.js`, then in addition to the installation steps described here, you must set `Google Play Services` library version to match the version used by those libraries. (in this case `9.8.0`)

 Add following to `android/build.gradle`
 ```